frasertweedale/blog-fp/posts/2022-09-23-ffi-safety-and-gc.md

 Haskell is a garbage collected language.
-It is possible to use the garbage collector to clean up objects that were allocated in foreign calls, when the are no longer referenced.
+It is possible to use the garbage collector to clean up objects that were allocated in foreign calls, when they are no longer referenced.
 The clean up functions are called *finalizers*.
 Often, finalizers themselves are imported from the foreign library: